Details according to § 5 TMG:

 Remote Control Data

 Since April ’22, you can use a “Remote Control” in my “Wallbox” app.
-The control is being done using Google’s Firebase Realtime database.
+This is being done using Google’s Firebase Realtime database.
 The data itself is transferred securely using SSL encryption and is stored encrypted at a Google server in Belgium.

 Please refer to